 TERM MEANING "UK SBS" means UK Shared Business Services Ltd herein after referred to as UK SBS.
-"Bid", "Response", "Submitted Bid ", or "ITQ Response" means the Bidders formal offer in response to this Invitation to Quote "Bidder(s)" means the organisations being invited to respond to this Invitation to Quote "Central Purchasing Body" means a duly constituted public sector organisation which procures supplies/services/works for and on behalf of contracting authorities "Conditions of Bid" means the terms and conditions set out in this ITQ relating to the submission of a Bid "Competed Supplies/Services means the competed supplies/services which will be Ordered from the Contract following a Mini-Competition and are set out in the Contract "Contract" means the agreement to be entered by the Contracting Authority and the Supplier following any award under the procurement "Contracting Bodies" means the Contracting Authority and any other contracting authorities described in the Contracts Finder Contract "Contracting Authority" A public body regulated under the Public Procurement Regulations on whose behalf the procurement is being run "Customer" means the legal entity (or entities) for which any Contract agreed will be made accessable to.
-"Due Diligence Information" means the background and supporting documents and information provided by the Contracting Authority for the purpose of better informing the Bidders responses to this ITQ "EIR" mean the Environmental Information Regulations 2004 together with any guidance and/or codes of practice issued by the Information Commissioner or relevant Government department in relation to such regulations "Find a Tender" Means the UK Government Portal that superseded the OJEU as from 1/1/2021 https://www.find-tender.service.gov.uk/Search "FolA" means the Freedom of Information Act 2000 and any subordinate legislation made under such Act from time to time together with any guidance and/or codes of practice issued by the Information Commissioner or relevant Government department in relation to such legislation

-"Further Competition" means re-opening competiton under a framework if applicable to this procurement "Invitation to Quote" or "ITQ" means this Invitation to Quote documentation and all related documents published by the Contracting Authority and made available to Bidders and includes the Due Diligence Information.
-NOTE: This document is often referred to as an Invitation to Tender within other organisations "Lot" means a discrete sub-division of the requirements "Mandatory" Means a pass / fail criteria which must be met in order for a Bid to be considered, unless otherwise specified.
+"Bid", "Response", "Submitted Bid ", or "ITQ Response" means the Bidders formal offer in response to this Invitation to Quote "Bidder(s)" means the organisations being invited to respond to this Invitation to Quote "Central Purchasing Body" means a duly constituted public sector organisation which procures supplies/services/works for and on behalf of contracting authorities "Conditions of Bid" means the terms and conditions set out in this ITQ relating to the submission of a Bid "Contract" means the agreement to be entered by the Contracting Authority and the Supplier following any award under the procurement "Contracting Bodies" means the Contracting Authority and any other contracting authorities described in the Contracts Finder Contract Notice "Contracting Authority" A public body regulated under the Public Procurement Regulations on whose behalf the procurement is being run "Customer" means the legal entity (or entities) for which any Contract agreed will be made accessable to.
+"Due Diligence Information" means the background and supporting documents and information provided by the Contracting Authority for the purpose of better informing the Bidders responses to this ITQ "EIR" mean the Environmental Information Regulations 2004 together with any guidance and/or codes of practice issued by the Information Commissioner or relevant Government department in relation to such regulations "FolA" means the Freedom of Information Act 2000 and any subordinate legislation made under such Act from time to time together with any guidance and/or codes of practice issued by the Information Commissioner or relevant Government department in relation to such legislation "Invitation to Quote" or "ITQ" means this Invitation to Quote documentation and all related documents published by the Contracting Authority and made available to Bidders and includes the Due Diligence Information.
+NOTE: This document is often referred to as an Invitation to Tender within other organisations "Mandatory" Means a pass / fail criteria which must be met in order for a Bid to be considered, unless otherwise specified.
 "Named Procurement person " means the single point of contact for the Contracting Authority based in UK SBS that will be dealing with the procurement "Order" means an order for served by any Contracting Body on the Supplier "Other Public Bodies" means all Contracting Bodies except the Contracting Authority "Supplier(s)" means the organisation(s) awarded the Contract "Supplies / Services / Works" means any supplies/services and supplies or works set out at within Section [4] Specification